Q SCI Minor

 Approved list:

-- Q SCI 458/FISH 458 Modeling and Estimation in Conservation and Resource Management (4)
+- Q SCI 458/FISH 458 Modeling and Estimation in Conservation and Resource Management (4 credits), offered spring quarter

 Additional courses may qualify at the discretion of the CQS Director.